Jarrett Subloo: 2020

 In round 20 of the 2020 NRL season, Subloo made his first grade debut for Canberra against the Cronulla-Sutherland Sharks at Kogarah Oval coming onto the field with only one minute remaining.

 Subloo made no further appearances for Canberra in the 2020 NRL season as the club reached the preliminary final but were defeated by eventual premiers Melbourne 30–10.

 2023 & 2024

 In 2023, Subloo joined South Sydney's NSW Cup side.
 In 2024, he played 17 games for South Sydney in the NSW Cup.

+2025 & 2026

+In 2025, Subloo played for the Northern Pride.
+In 2026, he joined the Brisbane Tigers.